California Trout’s Board of Governors is a diverse group with one thing in common: a dedication to CalTrout’s mission.

 Paul is a graduate of the University of California Berkeley where he studied Computer Science.
 He is married with three daughters and is a California native, avid outdoorsman and aviator.

-Jeff has spent the last 25 years as a tech entrepreneur where he is currently Senior Vice President of FireEye a leading Cyber Security company.
+Jeff joined Bain Capital Ventures in 2016 as an Operating Partner in the Bay Area, where he focuses on infrastructure software and security.
+He has spent the last 25 years as a tech entrepreneur and prior to Bain Capital was Senior Vice President of FireEye a leading Cyber Security company.
 Prior to joining FireEye, he was at IronPort Systems which was acquired by Cisco Systems.
 Before that he was at Intruvert Networks, acquired by McAfee, and at Global Center, acquired by Exodus Communications.

 Jeff sits of several technology Boards and also serves on the Board of the Boys and Girls Club of the Peninsula (BGCP) where he focuses on philanthropic work.
 He coaches the Men’s Lacrosse team at Stanford University.

 Jeff is a graduate of California State University of Chico, is married and has two sons that he loves to fish with!